 Click here for: NAIOMT Individual Core Curriculum Syllabi

-- All courses are open to licensed PTs.
-Eligibility of other professionals is determined by the NAIOMT Board.
+- All courses open to any licensed PT at any time.
+Other professions as determined by NAIOMT board.

 NAIOMT Core Course Descriptions

 Level 500 courses are focused on enhancing the physical therapists’ ability to make decisions about clinical presentations that may indicate serious pathology.
 Course participants will develop a safe, effective, and efficient screening examinations that have three (3) primary aims; a) to ensure that the patient/client is within the scope of physical therapy practice and suitable for management, b) to provide a provisional diagnosis, and c) to guide the remainder of the evaluation and management.
 Course participants will identify an all-source evidence-informed approach to evaluation and management through consideration of normal, abnormal and applied anatomy, physiology, pathology, and movement science.
 Course participants will apply the concepts of total patient health, function, life-participation, pain behaviors and their manifestations, and their role in the total patient/client management.
 Management strategies will include education, activity modification, manual therapy techniques, and individualized neuromuscular rehabilitation prescription, with the goal of restoring optimal function and preventing future health conditions and impairments.
 Most 500 level courses are offered in a 2-day onsite/1-day online format.
 Selected sites offer a 3-day onsite format.